 Invite Teens to Prime Time's Virtual Teen Advisory Council Meetings

-Prime Time Palm Beach County invites youth in middle and high school, who are interested in leadership opportunities, to join our Teen Advisory Council (TAC) meetings via Zoom.
+Prime Time Palm Beach County invites youth in middle school, who are interested in leadership opportunities, to join our Teen Advisory Council (TAC) meetings via Zoom.

 The goal of the TAC is to provide a fun, safe space where young people can voice their ideas and experiences in a meaningful way; participate in discussions, activities and work groups that build their leadership skills; learn about new topics of interest to them; and contribute to positive changes in their communities.